collin5/gulp-pep8/README.md

     .pipe(gulpPep8());
 });
 ```
-### Options
+#### with options
-To use with custom options, we pass them as a key, value object i.e
+To use with custom options, we pass them as a key, value pair object i.e

 ```javascript
 gulp.task('lint', () => {